 Seelaus AM's Policies and Procedures permit personal trading by employees, provided that transactions are pre-cleared in advance and copies of personal brokerage statements are sent to the Compliance Department.
-Securities transactions in employee and employee related accounts for accounts held at Seelaus AM's clearing firm are reported on daily surveillance reports reviewed.
-The balance of personal transactions held at other financial institutions are monitored through a review of personal account brokerage statements received.
+The Compliance department utilizes the MyComplianceOffice / MyComplianceOffice Technologies (MCO/MCT) software for entering trade pre-clearances and for monitoring employee transactions on a daily basis.
+MCO/MCT provides feeds of employee and employee related account data and transactions from custodians.
+If a feed is unavailable from a custodian, the employee is required to upload a statement monthly to MCO/MCT for review.
 It is the employee's responsibility to ensure that the CCO receives all personal account brokerage statements, confirmations, and / or trade advices in a timely manner and for the pre-clearance of personal account trades.